Annemarie Sylvia Meier: Biography

 Annemarie Meier played with the Stuttgarter Schachfreunde 1879 in the Chess Women's Bundesliga season 2001/02.
 At the German Women's State Team Chess Championship in 2008 in Braunfels, she got four points from five games for Württemberg on the first board.

-Meier graduated from high school at the age of 17 and, at his father's request, began studying mathematics, which he dropped out of.
-At the age of 25, Meier had coming out as Transsexual.
-He played chess in Tübingen until 1980, decided to have sex reassignment surgery in the early 1990s and, after a 15-year break, began playing chess again in 1995, this time in Stuttgart and since then in the women's area.
+Meier graduated from high school at the age of 17 and, at her father's request, began studying mathematics, which she dropped out of.
+At the age of 25, Meier came out as transgender.
+She played chess in Tübingen until 1980 and, after a 15-year break, began playing chess again in 1995, this time in Stuttgart and since then in the women's area.

 Annemarie Meier is listed as inactive at FIDE because she has not played an Elo rated game since the 2011/12 season of the 2nd Chess Women's Bundesliga.
 She achieved a norm for the title Women's International Master (WIM) at the International Women's Chess Tournament in Wangen im Allgäu in 1997.